 I stay almost exclusively in hostels, fly with budget airlines, eat street food and take overnight buses so that I can splash out on things like sky dives and once-in-a-lifetime tours.

-Here are some of my most popular posts:
+Here are some of my most popular posts to get you started:

 ⭐ 50 Signs You’ve Been A Backpacker In Australia